 Pupils are required to respect the personal data and privacy of others, and to comply with the Schools' Acceptable Use (Computers) Pupils policy and the school rules.
 Staff are under professional duties to do the same covered under the Acceptable Use (Computers) Staff policy, Data Protection Policy, policy on taking, storing and using images of children and Social Media Policy.

 The Schools will endeavour to ensure that all personal data held in relation to an individual is as up- to-date and accurate as possible.
 Individuals must notify the relevant school office of any significant changes to important information, such as contact details, held about them.

 An individual has the right to request that any out-of-date, irrelevant or inaccurate information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law): please see above for details of why the Schools may need to process your data, and whom you may contact if you disagree.

 The Schools will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around the use of technology and devices, and access to school systems.
 All staff and governors will be made aware of these policies and their duties under Data Protection Law and will receive relevant training.

 The Schools will update this Privacy Notice from time to time.
 Any substantial changes that affect your rights will be provided to you directly as far as is reasonably practicable.

 Queries and Complaints

-If an individual believes that the Schools have not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the Schools’ complaints procedure and should also notify the Data Protection Officer.
+If an individual believes that the Schools have not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the Schools’ complaints procedure and should also notify the Data Controller.
 A referral or complaint may also be lodged with the Information Commissioner’s Office (ICO), although the ICO recommends that steps are taken to resolve the matter with the Schools before involving the regulator.